ProsperOjonimi/ProsperOjonimi/README.md

 - 🚀 Contributing to **EventPlanna** — an event management platform built for the Nigerian market
 - 🧪 Built **Rounds** — an AI clinical reasoning trainer that argues back at you
-- 🔭 Full-stack roadmap in progress: NestJS · PostgreSQL · Prisma · Docker · AWS
+- 🔭 Full-stack roadmap in progress: NestJS · PostgreSQL · Prisma · Docker · AWS · React Native
 - 🤝 Open to frontend freelance

 ---